SkoolNotes/Taproot/2020HIST201/KBhHIST201NapoleonDebatePrep.md

 *Created in conjunction of John Locke's Second Treatise, American Dec of I, and US Constitution*

-considering chat ignorance, neglect, or contempt of human rights, are the sole causes of public mis­ fortunes and corruptions of Government
+* Ignorance, neglect, or contempt of human rights => sole causes of the French decline
+* Wanted to set f